Ascend/samples/cplusplus/level2_simple_inference/0_data_process/smallResolution_cropandpaste/README.md

 In this example, a selected ROI is cropped from the input image \(sized up to 10 x 6\) and pasted to the output canvas.

-## Principles<a name="section6271153719394"></a>

-The following lists the key functions involved in this sample.

--   Initialization
-    -   **aclInit**: initializes AscendCL.
-    -   **aclFinalize**: deinitializes AscendCL.

--   Device management
-    -   **aclrtSetDevice**: sets the compute device.
-    -   **aclrtGetRunMode**: obtains the run mode of the  Ascend AI Software Stack.
-The internal processing varies with the run mode.
-    -   **aclrtResetDevice**: resets the compute device and cleans up all resources associated with the device.

--   Context management
-    -   **aclrtCreateContext**: creates a context.
-    -   **aclrtDestroyContext**: destroys a context.

--   Stream management
-    -   **aclrtCreateStream**: creates a stream.
-    -   **aclrtDestroyStream**: destroys a stream.
-    -   **aclrtSynchronizeStream**: waits for stream tasks to complete.

--   Memory management
-    -   **aclrtMallocHost**: allocates host memory.
-    -   **aclrtFreeHost**: frees host memory.
-    -   **aclrtMalloc**: allocates device memory.
-    -   **aclrtFree**: frees device memory.
-    -   In data preprocessing, if you need to allocate device memory to store the input or output data, call  **acldvppMalloc**  to allocate memory and call  **acldvppFree**  to free memory.

--   Data transfer

-    **aclrtMemcpy**: copies memory.

--   Data preprocessing

-    **acldvppVpcCropAndPasteAsync**: crops a selected ROI from the input image according to  **cropArea**  and loads the cropped image to the output buffer.

 ## Directory Structure<a name="section1394162513386"></a>